-‘RHOC’ Star Shannon Beador Poses In Swimsuit After Weight Loss; See The Instagram Photo
+‘RHOC’ Star Shannon Beador Poses In Swimsuit After Weight Loss, See The Instagram Photo

 As the mother of three continues to share her weight struggles with viewers of The Real Housewives of Orange County, Shannon Beador has been chronicling her journey on Instagram and allowing fans to watch her body change for the better.

-In her latest photo, which also included her three daughters, Shannon Beador was seen posing in what appeared to be a river and told fans that her girls finally got her in the water during a girls afternoon.
+In her latest photo, which also included her three daughters, Shannon Beador was seen posing in what appeared to be a river and told fans that her girls finally got her in the water during a girls’ afternoon.

-A short time prior, Shannon Beador and her three children posed at a restaurant that they also took a photo at 10 years ago.
+A short time prior, Shannon Beador and her three children posed at a restaurant where they also took a photo at 10 years ago.
 In the caption of her two images, the first of which was taken in 2007, Beador told her fans and followers that while the bench they were seated on had been replaced, they enjoyed a family dinner date at the same restaurant one decade prior.

 While Shannon Beador didn’t reveal where she and her family were when the photos were taken, she did write, “aloha,” in one of the image’s captions, which seems to suggest that she and her husband David treated their children to a Hawaiian vacation.